 Did you know that you can easily look up what you need to dress for various dressing situations in my book How to Dress for Success in Midlife?
 Buy it now.

 A Wardrobe Is A Curation

 When we moved from Goldstream to College, I was not so much excited about the walk-in closet at the new place.
 It was three times the size of the one at the old place!
 A nightmare!

 I remembered the wisdom of a former student of mine.
 She had said

 What you haven't worn in a season, you won't wear again.
 Give it to charity! #fashionwisdom Click To Tweet

 “Nicole, what you haven’t worn in a season, you will not wear again.
 Toss it, sell it or give it to charity!
 Whatever, get rid of it!”

 Thanks goodness, ballroom dance dresses take a lot of space.
-I had them move into the closet instead of storing them in rubber-maid boxes in the garage or crawl-space.
-I also moved my shoes in.
-I was afraid of accumulating a wardrobe where you have nothing to wear because you lost track of what you have.
+I moved the performance ball gowns into the closet instead of storing them in rubber-maid boxes in the garage and crawl-space.
+Furthermore, I also moved my shoes in.

-I “re-organize” my closet twice a year – prior to the warm and cold seasons to keep my walk-in closet an edited working wardrobe and not a storage room of what I wore once upon a time.
-For a how to organize a wardrobe see the post series at the link.
+Today, I “re-organize” my closet twice a year – prior to the warm and cold seasons to keep my walk-in closet an edited working wardrobe and not a storage room of what I wore once upon a time.
+For a how to organize a wardrobe see the post at the link.
 In a wardrobe, one of the worst things is an item that takes up real estate for years without seeing the light.
 Just one of many reasons why not wearing your investment pieces is like tossing them.